 Consequently, the Dynamic Platform & Thermal Framework doesn’t work when that driver issue arises.
 If your PC’s Intel Dynamic Platform and Thermal Framework Manager have a driver problem like that, check out these potential resolutions for it.

-How can I fix the Intel Dynamic Platform and Thermal Framework Manager driver issue?
+How do I fix Dynamic Platform and Thermal Framework driver?